-We also offer a Preferred Provider Organization (PPO):
+We have a Preferred Provider Organization (PPO)

-Our fee-for-service plan offers services through a PPO.
-We have entered into an arrangement with CareFirst[®] BlueCross[®] BlueShield[®] to offer the BlueCross BlueShield PPO Network in all states.
-When you use BlueCross BlueShield PPO providers, you will receive covered services at reduced cost.
-Local BlueCross BlueShield plans are solely responsible for the selection of PPO providers in your area.
-Contact "BlueCard[®] Access" at 1-800/810-BLUE (2583) for the names of PPO providers and to verify their continued participation.
+Our fee-for-service plan offers services through PPO networks.
+When you use our network providers, you will receive covered services at reduced cost.
+SAMBA is solely responsible for the selection of PPO networks in your area.
+Contact us for the names of PPO providers.
 You can also go to our Web page, which you can reach through the FEHB Web site, www.opm.gov/insure.
+Contact SAMBA at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155) to request a PPO directory.